What to Expect

 Attendees may arrive starting at Noon on Thursday 8/15.
 Gate will close each night at 10pm and reopen each morning at 10am, so please make arrangements accordingly.

 Each individual is responsible for themselves and their needs for the duration of the event.
 Please bring everything you will need to live comfortably while you are there.
 This includes camp gear, food, cooking and eating supplies/utensils, rain gear, clothing options/ layers for ever changing Michigan weather.
 There will be outdoor showers on site, so bring soap/shampoo (ideally biodegradable) that you’d like to use.
 The venue is close to shops in town, and gates will be open from 10am-10pm if you need to make a supply run.

-There are a variety of camping options available, including some beautiful campsites in the woods, car camping, hammock camping, or camping in the field.
-Campers are allowed, and will likely be placed in the car camping area.
-If you plan to bring a camper, please notify email@example.com prior to the retreat.
+There are a variety of camping options available, including some beautiful campsites in the woods, car camping (car camping pass can be purchased at our ticketing page), hammock camping, or camping in the field.
+Campers and RVs are allowed (RV passes are available on our ticketing page).

 Because everyone is different and has different needs while camping, make sure to bring what will make your campsite comfortable to you.
 This may include a tent, cot, sleeping pad, canopy, tapestries, hammock, tarp, chairs, table, cooler, lights/lantern, etc…

 Be mindful that there is poison ivy on site!
 We recommend sticking to the trails, especially if you aren’t confident identifying it.
 To get rid of poison ivy, you must remove the oils that cause irritation by washing and wiping with a dry towel/paper towel.
 We recommend Tecnu as a great poison ivy remedy, you can get it at most drug stores.
 Dish soap or any soap that will remove oils will suffice as well.
 Try to avoid contact with any clothes/items that have been exposed to reduce spread.